Please note: Not all courses are offered each semester

 HSX 133: Fashion Journalism

-As we become a more content-driven society, there is greater demand for well-developed editorial on both print and digital platforms.
-You'll discover the many facets of journalism in fashion and related fields, and the extensive career opportunities affiliated with it.
-Through a variety of projects you'll develop an understanding of editorial and written content as you conduct interviews, gather news, and develop content concepts.
+As we become a more content-driven society, there is greater demand for a well-developed editorial on both print and digital platforms.
+You will discover the many facets of journalism in fashion and related fields, and the extensive career opportunities affiliated with it.
+Through a variety of projects, you will develop an understanding of editorial and written content as you conduct interviews, gather news, and develop content concepts.
 Hone your journalism skills by writing and editing fashion news and feature stories.
-Basic knowledge of copy editing, headline-writing, captions and journalism etiquette will also be covered, and you will meet industry professionals from various media outlets.
+Basic knowledge of copy editing, headline-writing, captions, and journalism etiquette will also be covered, and you will meet industry professionals from various media outlets.

 HSX 139: A Week in the Life of an Events Director

 Spend four days with a Director of Events to learn about New York City’s innovative and competitive event industry.
-You’ll be exposed to the multi-faceted process of event conception and execution from start to finish, understand many of the roles and responsibilities an Events Director must assume in multiple industries and how to leverage social media to promote and market your event.
-Students will visit premiere event spaces in Manhattan, meet with and be inspired by fashion PR and event representatives and wedding planners.
-Students will leave this course with the ability to organize an event, create a timeline, source effectively, write invitation copy, understand how to style a space and manage an event budget.
+You will be exposed to the multi-faceted process of event conception and execution from start to finish, understand many of the roles and responsibilities an Events Director must assume in multiple industries, and how to leverage social media to promote and market your event.
+You will visit premiere event spaces in Manhattan and meet with and be inspired by fashion PR and event representatives and wedding planners.
+You will leave this course with the ability to organize an event, create a timeline, source effectively, write invitation copy, understand how to style a space, and manage an event budget.

 HSX 143: Coding for Animation